kjaisingh/Forecasting-March-Madness/README.md

 Other files included or created in this repository include:
 * *SampleSubmissionStage2.csv*: Holds details regarding which matchups should be predicted.
 * *submission.csv*: Holds the submissions for the Kaggle competition, as stores the matchup predictions.
+* *bracket.png*: Holds a visual representation of the predictions made in the form of a bracket for the 2019 tournament.
 * *scaler.save*: Holds the scaler that is used to preprocess data before it is used for predictions.
 * *predictor.pkl*: Holds the most accurate classifier created during the training phase.
 * *data/RegularSeasonDetailedResults.csv*: Holds data from NCAA Regular Season matchups since 1985.